Threat Modeling in AI and LLMs: Key Risks & Strategies

 Why Threat Modeling for AI/LLMs Is Critical?

-Beyond technical risks, there’s also growing regulatory pressure.
-Frameworks like the EU AI Act and NIST AI RMF emphasize the need for transparency, accountability, and security in AI systems.
+Compliance frameworks like the EU AI Act and NIST AI RMF also demand secure and transparent AI systems.

 Core Components of AI/LLM Threat Modeling